 long or conversational names (thisisomethingtoavoid.com)

-domains with foreign languages terms difficult to read
+domains with foreign terms which are difficult to read

-The legal aspects you need to consider in terms of registration are:
+There are two legal aspects to consider in terms of registration:

 Can the domain be protected from competitors misuse ?

-Can any competitor or company claim damages for the use of a specific domain's name?
+Can any competitor or company claim damages for the use of a specific domain name?

-By and large, it's not recommended to register domain's names too similar to important brands' ones, such as Google and Apple, even if there's no specific rule forbidding it.
+By and large, it's not recommended to register domain's names too similar to important brands, such as Google and Apple, even if there's no specific rule forbidding it.